 Our capital expenditure primarily consists of purchases of property, plant and equipment, intangible assets and investment properties.
-Our capital expenditure was RMB79,266 thousand for the year ended 31 December 2021, as compared with RMB7,259 thousand for 2020.
+Our capital expenditure was RMB13,145 thousand for the year ended 31 December 2022, as compared with RMB79,266 thousand for 2021.
+The main reason was the decrease in the Company's expenditure on the investment properties.

-EXPOSURE TO FOREIGN EXCHANGE RISK
+6. EXPOSURE TO FOREIGN EXCHANGE RISK

-For the year ended 31 December 2021, the net foreign currency losses of the Group were RMB3,303 thousand, representing a decrease as compared to the net foreign currency gains of RMB18,005 thousand for the corresponding period of last year.
+For the year ended 31 December 2022, the net foreign currency gains of the Group were RMB3,125 thousand, representing an increase as compared to the net foreign currency losses of RMB3,303 thousand for the corresponding period of last year.
 The Group is free from material foreign exchange risk and does not conduct any related hedging as it concludes deals in RMB.